Murder of Hailey Owens

-Hailey Owens (August 18, 2003 – February 18, 2014) was a 10-year-old girl from Springfield, Missouri, who was abducted, sexually assaulted and murdered by 45-year-old Craig Wood on February 18, 2014.
+Hailey Owens (August 18, 2003 – February 18, 2014) was a 10-year-old American girl from Springfield, Missouri, who was abducted, sexually assaulted and murdered by 45-year-old Craig Wood on February 18, 2014.
 The killing caught attention nationally.
 Thousands of people attended a candlelight vigil for Hailey on February 23, 2014.
 A neighborhood park was later dedicated to her called Hailey's Playground.
-Her family and friends also advocated for improvements to the state's AMBER Alert system, ultimately leading to the 2019 passage of HAILEY'S Law, which empowers law enforcement officers to issue alerts more quickly and to include a URL with each AMBER alert.
+Her family and friends also advocated for improvements to the state's Amber alert system, ultimately leading to the 2019 passage of HAILEY'S Law, which empowers law enforcement officers to issue alerts quicker and to include a URL with each Amber alert.

 Background

 Hailey was born to parents Stacey Barfield and Ryan Owens in Springfield, Missouri.
 Hailey was a fourth grader at Westport Elementary at the time of her death.
 In a news interview, Hailey's mother said she enjoyed helping her babysit and loved little kids.
 Her mother also stated that Hailey was always smiling, laughing, and willing to help anyone in any way she could.